What's On

 This is a list of some of the upcoming events that may be of interest to our members and to other photographers visiting this site.
 These events are not organised by Thornbury Camera Club.
 For events organised by the club visit the club programme.

-If members hear of interesting events not listed here they can post details in the club forum's That Looks Interesting category and if appropriate they will be copied here in due course.
+If members hear of interesting events not listed here they can post details in the club forum and if appropriate they will be copied here in due course.

 1st-31st - The Lighter Side - Hestercombe Gardens, Cheddon Fitzpaine, Taunton, TA2 8LG A unique exhibition that delves into the joy and wellbeing that Hestercombe has inspired for over a century.
 This collection of photographs chronicles the sense of peace and happiness that the estate continues to instil in its visitors.
 At the heart of this exhibition are the historical images, capturing moments from the late 19th century through to 1951, when the Portman family, their friends, servants, and estate workers experienced the mental health benefits of a simple, quiet life in the verdant Somerset countryside.
 These early images speak to the estate’s long-standing role as a retreat for wellbeing.